TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | 24 | Reserved |  |  |

-Sudo code For Timestamp for Location/Vector Message type:
+Pseudocode code For Timestamp for Location/Vector Message type:
 If Encoded Value > Tenths of seconds since the current hour at time of receipt <br>
 then <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Value Tenths = tenths of seconds since previous hour <br>